 Clothes storage inspired by camping

 You’d expect the occupants of a tent might wake to the sound of bird song and perhaps the scent of pine.
-However, the occupants of this particular “tent” will likely see a bedroom when the door un-zips.
-That’s because this is really a solitary wardrobe and the occupants are pants and shirts.
-It’s VUKU, our new low price, high quality wardrobe that’s inspired by smart design for campers.
+But the occupants of this particular “tent” will likely see a bedroom when the door un-zips.
+That’s because this is really a solitary wardrobe and the occupants are trousers and shirts.
+It’s VUKU, a low price, high quality wardrobe that’s inspired by smart design for campers.

 Working with suppliers